Hyper-vigilance vs. Complacency in Hypermobility

 - Bring your concerns to the awareness of your health professionals.
 Write them down and take them to your appointments, so you don’t forget what you had to say.
 (Also when they are in writing, people often take our “concerns” more seriously!)
 If you need a way of recording this, sign up to our mailing list and receive a free worksheet.

-- If necessary, now and then, see someone else in the same practice (if there is someone) to get a fresh set of eyes to look at the situation.
+- If necessary, every now and then, see someone else in the same practice (if there is someone) to get a fresh set of eyes to look at the situation.
 Don’t feel like this is “cheating on your health professional” because it’s not.
 Any good, ethical professional will recognise that a second option or fresh set of eyes is helpful to you.
-This is not the same as doctor or health professional “shopping” where you keep changing because you don’t like the information you are getting or the particular treatment you’re seeking (because you have decided it’s a good idea).
+This is not the same as doctor or health professional “shopping” where you keep changing because you don’t like the information you are getting or the particular treatment you’re seeking (because you have decided that what you WANT is a good idea, and they don’t).
 That’s different.

 Have you got any other tips for managing hyper-vigilance or complacency?SaveSave SaveSave

 Michelle is a Senior Occupational Therapist working solely with adults with hypermobility and related conditions.
 Michelle is the owner of Hypermobility Connect, an online platform for people with hypermobility to connect with resources, health professionals & each other.
 Michelle practices OT in her private practice and provides education to health professionals relating to hypermobility conditions.